| Fuel Type | USD / Liter | SAR / Liter | vs World Avg |

 Based on an average monthly wage of $2,100 USD, a worker in Saudi Arabia needs approximately 3.1 minutes to afford one liter of gasoline — equivalent to 26.0% of a day's pay for a standard 40-liter fill-up.

-All prices reflect the latest weekly pump price surveys from verified market data sources.
+The numbers come from government energy agencies and verified international providers, and are revised weekly.
 Local currency amounts (SAR / ﷼) update automatically with live exchange rates.

 | Commodity | Market Price | Raw Cost | Retail Here | Gov't Factor |